One of the questions I get from time to time is this:

 5. When incorporating props, magic tricks, juggling, etc.

-No matter what, I’m still a firm believer that spoken word comedy material should be developed from the inside out, not the other way around — that’s what the Killer Stand-up On line Course is all about.
+No matter what, I’m still a firm believer that spoken word comedy material should be developed from the inside out, not the other way around — that’s what my courses are all about.

 Stand-up comedy tip: Starting with comedy topics, ideas, observations, opinions, etc. that have real meaning to begin with has a dramatic effect on the actual delivery of that material and how “genuine” an audience perceives that material to be.
 Why?